Conorjbr/rock-paper-scissors/README.md

 Learnings from this project

-I have learned to apply the basics of Jvascript to manipulate the DOM.
-I have also learned to use html and css styling with more fluency than in the first project.
-This has been more difficult than I thought it would be, particularly the JS.
+I have learned to apply the basics of Javascript to manipulate the DOM.
+I have also learned to use html and css styling with more fluency than in my first project.
+This project has been more difficult than I thought it would be, particularly the JS.

 Things I would do differently if starting again